TheDeathlyCow/scorchful/wiki/docs/config.md

 * :star: Passive heating tick interval `passiveHeatingTickInterval`: How many ticks should occur between applying heat to a player from the environment.
 Setting this to large values can be used to slow heat down.
 * :star: Max passive heating percent (0-1) `maxPassiveHeatingScale`: The maximum scale that the environment can heat heat players to.
 Given as a percentage from 0 to 1 (0 = 0%, 1 = 100%)
 * Enable Turtle Armor status effects `enableTurtleArmorEffects`: Enable/disable water breathing from Turtle Armor
-* :star: Min temperature for heat (in °C) `minTemperatureForHeatC`: Cutoff temperature for overheating in Celsius.
+* :star: Min temperature for heat (in °C) `minTemperatureForHeatC`[^1]: Cutoff temperature for overheating in Celsius.
 Biomes at or above this temperature will apply environment heating to players.
 May not be less than 25°C.
-* :star: Degrees per temperature level increase (in °C/°K) `degreesCPerTemperatureIncrease`: Specifies the number of Celsius/Kelvin degrees the temperature must be above the minimum heat threshold for each one-point increase in player temperature per tick.
+* :star: Degrees per temperature level increase (in °C/°K) `degreesCPerTemperatureIncrease`[^1]: Specifies the number of Celsius/Kelvin degrees the temperature must be above the minimum heat threshold for each one-point increase in player temperature per tick.
 Must be positive and non-zero.
+* :star: Environment temperature multiplier `environmentTemperatureMultiplier`[^1]: Multiplies the final temperature point change of an environment temperature change.
 * Cooling from ice `coolingFromIce`: How much temperature to remove each tick that the player is standing on packed or blue ice
 * :star: Scorching biome heat increase `scorchingBiomeHeatIncrease`: How much to increase the environmental heating by when out in the Sun in a Scorching biome (Deserts and Badlands)
 * On fire warm rate `onFireWarmRate`: How much to increase the temperature of entities on fire each tick